Habraken/UWOMeteorRadiometer/README.md

 # UWOMeteorRadiometer

 Only supports Python 3, Python 2 not supported.
-Note: For now, it seems it doesn't work with Pi OS 'Bullseye' nor 'Bookworm'!
+Note: For now, it seems it doesn't work with Pi OS 'Bullseye' nor 'Bookworm', so we are stuck with Buster.
 Please check the wiki for more info.

 ## Installation